fractalmandala/brhatNew/src/routes/aryavarta/lore/yadava.md

 title: yādava
 tag: yādava
 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/13scrolls/palimpsest/palim24.webp
+snip: "The Yadavas are Aryavarta’s tragic tribe.
+Yadu was his father’s eldest son.
+By right, the throne should have passed to him.
+But that never came to pass.
+Now they occupy a unique position in Aryavarta- most populous, but on the fringes; descended from Kings but no mighty rulers themselves.
+We must watch out for them, for left unchecked, they may one day come to rule over us all."
 ---

 > The Yadavas are Aryavarta’s tragic tribe.
 Yadu was his father’s eldest son.
 By right, the throne should have passed to him.
 But that never came to pass.
 Now they occupy a unique position in Aryavarta- most populous, but on the fringes; descended from Kings but no mighty rulers themselves.
 We must watch out for them, for left unchecked, they may one day come to rule over us all.<br><cite>King Pijavana Bharata to King Bhagiratha Aikshvaku</cite>